wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 ## Instructions

 1. `register`: Registers an integrator and initializes their configuration
-2. `register_transceiver`: Registers a new transceiver for an integrator
+2. `add_transceiver`: Registers a new transceiver for an integrator
-3. `set_recv_transceiver`: Sets a transceiver as a receive transceiver for a specific chain
+3. `enable_recv_transceiver`: Sets a transceiver as a receive transceiver for a specific chain
-4. `set_send_transceiver`: Sets a transceiver as a send transceiver for a specific chain
+4. `enable_send_transceiver`: Sets a transceiver as a send transceiver for a specific chain
 5. `disable_recv_transceiver`: Disables a receive transceiver for a specific chain
 6. `disable_send_transceiver`: Disables a send transceiver for a specific chain
-7. `update_admin`: Transfers admin of the IntegratorConfig to a new admin
+7. `update_admin`: A one-step transfer of admin rights for the IntegratorConfig to a new admin
+8. `transfer_admin`: Initiates the transfer of admin rights for the IntegratorConfig to a new admin
+9. `claim_admin`: Completes the transfer of admin rights, allowing the new admin to claim authority
+10. `discard_admin`: Sets IntegratorConfig as immutable to emulate discarding admin on EVM.
+Action is irreversible

 ## Error Handling